eibex/reaction-light/README.md

 ### TO-DO List
 - [x] Listen only to process initiator in the channel the command was used
 - [x] Allow editing of previous embeds
-- [ ] Use messages created by other users to manage roles and reactions
 - [ ] Message setup abort feature
   - [ ] Delete entries to `*.csv` files when aborting
 - [ ] Delete entries to `*.csv` files when deleting a reaction role message